R-CF/ncdfCF/README.md

 A `CFData` object can also be written back to a netCDF file.
 The object will have all its relevant attributes and properties written together with the actual data: axes, bounds, attributes, CRS.
+The netCDF file is of version “netcdf4” and will have the axes oriented in such a way that the file has maximum portability (specifically, data will be stored in row-major order with increasing Y values).

 ``` r
 # Save a CFData instance to a netCDF file on disk